bottkars/bottkars.github.io/_posts/2021-02-11-Build-updated Marketplace-Images-for-AKS-Engine.md

 ## Building a new Image

-Wile reading and Browsing the github, i found a convenient way for me to create new microsoft-aks images using packer, as also leveraged by Microsoft.
+While reading and Browsing the github, i found a convenient way for me to create new microsoft-aks images using packer, as also leveraged by Microsoft.

 As you can see from the Changelog, it *has* newer support for AzureStack Hub, however, aks-engine would complain about a missing aks sku version.

-To create our own image offer, we will use packer and the artifacts from the github repo.
-But befor we start, we will need to do some prereqs.
+To create a newer image offer, we will use packer and the artifacts from the aks-engine github repo.
+But before we start, we will need to do some prereqs.

 ### Pre Requirements
-I run the imaging process from an buntu 18.04 Machine. you can use a VM, WSL2 or any linux host / Docker Image.
+I run the imaging process from an ubuntu 18.04 Machine. you can use a VM, WSL2 or any linux host / Docker Image.

 Install the following Packages:
 - Packer from https://www.packer.io/downloads
 - make utils ( sudo apt install make )
 - git ( sudo apt install git)

+We also would need an Azure Service Principal in an Azure Subscription, as the build process runs in Azure.

-### Creting a v0.60.0 Compliant image
+### Creating a v0.60.0 Compliant image

-First of all, use git to clone into the aks-egine repo
+First of all, use git to clone into the aks-engine repo

-{% highlight yaml %}
+{% highlight shell %}
 git clone git@github.com:Azure/aks-engine.git
 cd aks-engine
 {% endhighlight %}
-every release of aks sitś in a new bracnch to get a list of all released versions of aks-engine, symply type
+every release of aks sitś in a new bracnch to get a list of all released versions of aks-engine, simply type

-{% highlight yaml %}
+{% highlight shell %}
 git branch -r| grep release
+{% endhighlight %}

+as we want to create a v0.60.0 compliant image, we checkout the corresponding release branch:

+{% highlight shell %}
+git checkout release-v0.60.0
 {% endhighlight %}